PaperCutSoftware/PaperCutExamples/PublicWebServicesAPI_AND_servercommandScripts/README.md

 * `removeUsersListedInFile`: Bash script that removes any user _NOT_ listed in a file
 * `setAccountSelectionMode.py`: Python script to set account selection mode depending on number shared accounts user can access
+* `simpleRefundBalance`: Small and ugly web application to allow users to request a refund of thier PaperCut balance
 * `simpleTopUpBalance`: Small and ugly web application to allow users to top up their PaperCut personal account balance
 * `swapCardNumbers.sh`: Bash script to swap the primary-card-number and secondary-card-number fields for all users
 * `swapCardNumbers.ps1`: Powershell script to swap the primary-card-number and secondary-card-number fields for all users.